Great-Side-Projects/quickshortapi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Here you can find the steps to run the project in your local environment to explore the API and the simple UI.

 ### Prerequisites